Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/ubuntu.md

 Setting a password for the **Super Admin** before initial start-up is strongly recommended.
 This will permit the use of RBAC (Role Based Access Control) at a later time, if needed.

-1. Create an environment variable with the desired **Super Admin** password and keep password in a safe place.
-Run migrations to prepare the Kong database.
+1. Create an environment variable with the desired **Super Admin** password and store the password in a safe place.
+Run migrations to prepare the Kong database:
 :

     ```bash